dbittman/seakernel/documentation/thread_management.md

 Ticker
 ------
-Each CPU has its own ticker structure, which has a monotomically increasing value that gets incremented on the CPU's timing interrupt firing.
+Each CPU has its own ticker structure, which has a monotonically increasing value that gets incremented on the CPU's timing interrupt firing.
 The ticker has a heap of async_calls organized by a timeout.
 When adding an async_call, the insert function is also passed a timeout value (see timing, below).
 When this amount of time has passed,